* Last Updated: July 17, 2020 *

 New York State has issued detailed guidance on Governor Cuomo’s “New York Forward” Plan, under which the State will re-open in four phases on a regional basis.
 The guidance includes additional information regarding: (1) when regions will be permitted to begin re-opening; (2) which businesses are included in each of the four phases; (3) what is required of businesses in order to re-open; and (4) how compliance will be enforced.

-As of Friday, May 29, guidance is available for phase two businesses, which now include “all office-based jobs.”
-Guidance is also available for essential businesses that were permitted to remain open during the shutdown.
+Guidance is now available for phase one, phase two, phase three, and phase four businesses.
+Guidance is also available for essential retail businesses that were permitted to remain open during the shutdown, as well as child care centers, dentistry, professional sports training facilities, and other businesses.
 Below is a summary of what employers need to know about the re-opening guidance.

 When Are Regions Able to Re-Open?